 Glasgow G12 8QH

-I am a Lecturer in English Language, and work mainly on digital humanities and the study of meaning in English.
-I work on and teach a range of material, including pragmatics, corpus linguistics, semantics, stylistics, cognitive linguistics, lexicology, discourse analysis, forensic linguistics, and computational linguistics.
+I work mainly on digital humanities and the study of meaning in English, with a focus on lexicology, corpus linguistics, semantics, stylistics, cognitive linguistics, discourse analysis, pragmatics, forensic linguistics, and computational linguistics.

 Beyond these projects, my current research interests centre around semantics in the digital humanities, and in particular the computational analysis of meaning in legal, political and scientific contexts.
 When not working on the above, I am presently developing an analysis of political and legal issues of interpretation in the UK Hansard (1803-2003), in the works of Thomas Jefferson, and in the the Scottish Institutional Writings.